Pierre Renoir: Life and career

-Pierre Renoir was born on March 21, 1885, in Paris, at 18 rue Houdon, about a hundred meters from place Pigalle, to painter Pierre-Auguste Renoir and Aline Charigot.
+Pierre Renoir was born on 21 March 1885 in Paris, at 18 rue Houdon, about a hundred meters from place Pigalle, to painter Pierre-Auguste Renoir and Aline Charigot.
 He was married to actress Véra Sergine from 1914 to 1925.

-For his best remembered role, as Jėricho the ragman in Children of Paradise (Les Enfants du Paradis, 1945), he was cast at short notice to replace the collaborator Robert Le Vigan; Jėricho's scenes had to be reshot after Le Vigan fled.
+For his best remembered role, as Jėricho the ragman in Children of Paradise (Les Enfants du Paradis, 1945); he was cast at short notice to replace the collaborator Robert Le Vigan, whose Jėricho's scenes had to be reshot.
 Renoir was briefly the director of the Théâtre de l'Athénée in Paris, taking over after the death of Louis Jouvet in 1951.
-Pierre Renoir's son was the cinematographer Claude Renoir (1913–93)—not to be confused with Pierre's brother Claude Renoir, known as 'Coco' (1901–69).
+Pierre Renoir's son was the cinematographer Claude Renoir (1913–93) –not to be confused with Pierre's brother Claude Renoir, known as 'Coco' (1901–69).